What is Advanced Placement?

 - AP students build confidence and learn the essential time-management and study skills needed for college and career success.*

-- When college admissions officers see “AP” on a student’s transcript, they recognize what students experienced in a particular class has prepared them well for the challenges of college.*
+- When college admissions officers see “AP” on a student’s transcript, they recognize that what students experienced in a particular class has prepared them well for the challenges of college.*

 What are the prerequisites for students to be successful in taking AP courses?